larsiusprime/tdrpg-tools/dqsprite/README.md

 This tool is kind of a hack but whatever.
 The asset data is spits out matches the "Sparrow" texture packer format that is one of many HaxeFlixel can read from.

+After the layer splitting is done, everything left over will be exported as the "base" layer, with black pixels stamped in wherever a layer was removed.